Ever woken up with a sudden change in the way your face looks? One half of face paralysed?

 Problems that one faces due to Bell’s palsy:

-Inability to close the eye leads to excessive watering of the eye, dust accumulation, eye infection, redness conjunctivitis
+Inability to close the eye leads to excessive watering of the eye, dust accumulation, eye infection, redness conjunctivitis (Consult first with eye experts such as AOS)

 - Reduced facial expressions